thecloudxpert/emea-uk-aria-auto-exp-day/module-5/m5-full-lab-guide.md

-# Module 5 - Deploying to Multiple Clouds
+# Module 5 - Customising with cloudConfig

 ## Introduction

-CloudConfig is VMware's implementation of cloud-init (Linux) or cloudbase-init (Windows).
-Cloud-Init is an industry standard opensource platform for deploying customizations to cloud images.
+cloudConfig is VMware's way of supporting the implementation of the opensource projects for cloud-init (Linux) or cloudbase-init (Windows).
+Cloud-init is an industry standard opensource platform for deploying customizations to cloud images.
 It gained quite a bit of popularity in openstack and has since spread to be included in most AWS AMI's as well as many Azure and GCP images.
 In Private Cloud, it's an easy to install the binary via APT and YUM or via the installer for Windows.
 We leverage the cloudConfig property within Cloud Assembly to push "user data" (cloudConfig specifications) into the deployment for execution.

 Some examples of things that cloud-init can be used to customize are: